 Most Important Component of an Unpaid Leave of Absence

 The most important component of a leave of absence is that the employee’s employment continues during the leave of absence.
 Either by law or by choice, depending on the circumstances, many employers also continue an employee’s health insurance during a leave of absence.
-The employee may need to pay for other benefits such as dental insurance or life insurance during a leave of absence.

 A leave of absence is either paid or unpaid (most frequently) and some leaves of absence are required by law.
 A leave of absence is also allowed by employers, on a case by case basis in most employer policies.

 Parents, for example, may want to request an unpaid leave of absence to extend their absence from work past the normal period of time allowed for parental leave by the company.
 Another example of a leave of absence involves giving an employee a paid leave of absence as required time away from work while an employer investigates allegations of wrongdoing by the employee.
 (Until allegations are proved, the employee receives pay.)

 In another common example of why an employee might request an unpaid leave of absence, the employee was designated as the estate administrator by a relative.
 When the person dies, bereavement leave will not generally cover all of the time the employee has to invest in taking care of the deceased's estate.

 In a final example, employers have granted an unpaid leave of absence to a new employee who requires the time to move their family members across the country and into a new home.
 (Many employee benefits are accrued, so the new employee might not have the time built up in their paid leave bank that is needed to orchestrate the move.)

 Legal Issues Around Employee Leaves of Absence

 You need to become familiar with the laws that govern required leaves of absence in your state or country.
 In the U.S., requirements vary from state to state and some leaves of absence are required by Federal laws.